Terms of business agreement

 We are obliged, as per MAS directives and guidelines on anti-money laundering and counter financing of terrorism (“AML/CFT’) measures, to report evidence or suspicion of financial crime to the Suspicious Transactions Reporting Office (“STRO”) of the relevant authorities at the earliest reasonable opportunity.
 Failure to do so may constitute a criminal offence.
 We may be prohibited from disclosing any such report to you.

-If sanctions or embargoes are in place, we will not be able to proceed with the transaction on your behalf and your insurers may terminate your insurance contract, and not pay any claims that have been notified.
-If you subsequently become subject to sanctions or embargoes, we may have to terminate our relationship and your insurer may invoke its cancellation rights under your insurance contract, as well as being unable to proceed with any claims that have been notified.
+If Sanctions or comprehensive country Sanctions apply, we shall not be able to process already notified claims and your insurers may terminate your insurance contract, and not pay any notified claims.
+If you become subject to Sanctions or are affected by comprehensive country Sanctions after the entry into force of this Agreement, we may have to, and are entitled to, terminate our relationship and your insurer may invoke its cancellation rights under your insurance contract.
+The parties to this Agreement shall notify each other immediately of any suspicion of exposure to Sanctions.

 The following provisions of this section set out our entire financial liability (including any liability for the acts or omissions of our employees, agents and sub-contractors) to you in respect of all losses, claims or liabilities arising under or in connection with this Agreement (including in respect of any indemnities), whether in contract, tort (including negligence), breach of statutory duty, or otherwise.